 The great white shark, also known as Carcharodon carcharias, is one of more than 500 shark species and is now the biggest predatory shark in the ocean.
 Great white sharks may reach a maximum length of 20 feet, a possible weight of 5,000-plus pounds, and a life expectancy of more than 30 years.

-There’s no denying that these animals have put fear in the heart of millions that swim in the ocean each year.
+There’s no denying that these animals have put fear in the hearts of millions who swim in the ocean each year.
 Terry Tufferson is no stranger to the ocean, as he spends plenty of time in the water near Sydney Harbor.

 Terry uploaded a video of a jaw-dropping encounter with a great white shark.
 Jump Rock Cliff is an area in Manly where thrill-seekers can choose from a variety of cliffs to jump off of straight into the water below.
 Tufferson is one of those thrill-seekers and thankfully for us, he jumps with a Go-Pro camera on him.